silvester/ReverseForm/README.md

 ---

 * Many element view scripts look the same, only difference is the js part.
-Refactor all same lloking elements in to one viewscript.
+Refactor all same looking elements in to one viewscript.
+COMPLETED.
 * Write some decent documentation.
 * Demo module is on it's way.